Your cart (0)

 Casablanca is useful logistically but not essential as a base.
 Most travellers land and move on quickly.

-Best for: international flight connections, one-way car rental pickups, travellers heading straight to Rabat, Chefchaouen or Marrakech, short business stops rather than leisure bases.
+Best for: international flight connections, one-way car rental pickups, travellers heading to Rabat, Chefchaouen or Marrakech, short business stops.

 This is the “tight but not frantic” version.
 It prioritises depth over distance.